-And that’s what Stanley Fish proposes.
-He wants to go back to Hobbes.
-In a word: Yikes!
+Stanley Fish proposes to go back to Thomas Hobbes.
 The Leviathan (Whale)-like civil authority is precisely why our founders said: “We hold these truths to be self-evident…” and appealed to “the Laws of Nature and of Nature’s God” and to the “the consent of the governed.”

 This last phrase is almost certainly grounded in medieval constitutional theory (parallel to the conciliar theory that flourished in the high and late medieval periods).
 However indebted most of them may have been to the Enlightenment the founders did a good did of borrowing from the Christian tradition to establish their case against George III but they also “secularized” their appropriation.
 As Darryl Hart has argued in A Secular Faith, the idea of the “secular” is not inherently evil or wicked.
 I don’t recall if Hart says it but I will: The adjective secular is derived from the Latin noun saeculum.
 It doesn’t mean “anti-theistic” or “atheistic” or “evil,” or “wicked” or “devilish” as it has come to connote for so many American fundamentalists.
 The word “secular,” understood properly, simply means, “non-ecclesiastical.”
 If ecclesiastical = sacred, the “secular” realm simply describes that common life that all we image-bearers live together.
 It seems to me that Abraham Kuyper wrote about this concept somewhere.